Museums of Future Past Times Present: Hatorade Retrograde The Musical

 Combiningcountercultural history of the late 1960s, science fiction, and camp, the central story imagines resistance to a future dystopia impacted by cataclysmic climate change and an oppressive technocracy.
 Set in the toxic outskirts of a domed city, the characters of HATORADE RETROGRADE: THE MUSICAL struggle to survive and understand the world they live in.
 The immersive soundtrack features an avery r young-composed score, which draws heavily on funk and psychedelic music of the late 1960s.
 Visitors to the exhibition will experience the narrative and musical audio over “silent disco” headphones.

-The central performance, HATORADE RETROGRADE: THE MUSICAL,will be performed live by Chicago-based dancers over the last two weekends in June 2020.
+The central performance, HATORADE RETROGRADE: THE MUSICAL,will be performed live by Chicago-based dancers by Chicago-based dancers in Spring 2021.
 The performance at an outdoor location on Chicago’s southside features new, site-specific choreography by Aaliyah Christina.

 The speculative narrative, which is set in what is now San Francisco, evolved in collaboration with the Youth Advisory Board teen artists of San Francisco arts organization Southern Exposure.
 The young people shared their hopes and fears for the future with the artist, inspiring Haller Baggesen’s development of her story’s characters, themes, and settings.
 Ephemera related to the San Francisco workshops and the story’s development will also be included in the exhibition.